 You can start by connecting your SD card to your computer via its slot and launch File Explorer.
 Now, go to My Computer/This PC to see the connected SD card icon under the External Devices section.
 Now, you can right-click the SD card icon and select the "Format" option from the context menu.

 As you would click on the "Format" Button, a dedicated window will open.
 You can select the file system or the space you wish to allocate to the SD card from here.
 Besides that, you can also change its name or choose to perform a quick format as well.
 In the end, click on the "Format" button and confirm your choice as it would erase all the data from your SD card.

-Just like Windows, you can format SanDisk SD card on Mac as well.
+Just like Windows, you can format the SanDisk SD card on Mac as well.
 While Windows has Disk Management, Mac has a similar default application, which is known as Disk Utility.
-Using it, you can not only repair your SD card, but can also format it in different file systems.
-To learn how to format SanDisk SD card on Mac, the following steps can be taken.
+Using it, you can not only repair your SD card but can also format it in different file systems.
+To learn how to format the SanDisk SD card on Mac, the following steps can be taken.

 Step 1: Launch Disk Utility